 We find [Billstrom's] reasoning sound.
-Despite the fact that an elevator is a separate piece of equipment it is also undeniably an integral part of the building, like a stairwell, floor, or, as in Billstrom, a security screen attached to a permanently window.
-And, although an elevator can be removed, in truth, it is not a "temporary" installation in any sense; it is a permanent addition to the Furthermore, being building. attached to the building and an integral part of its construction, an elevator is clearly an appurtenance, in fact, more so than the security screen in Billstrom.
+Despite the fact that an elevator is a separate piece of equipment it is also undeniably an integral part of the building, like a stairwell, floor, or, as in Billstrom, a security screen permanently attached to a window.
+And, although an elevator can be removed, in truth, it is not a "temporary" installation in any sense; it is a addition to the permanent building.
+Furthermore, being attached to the building and an integral part of its construction, an elevator is clearly an appurtenance, in fact, more so than the security screen in Billstrom.